-- It’s a good idea to wash a newborn’s hair near the end of bath time.
+- It’s a good idea to wash hair near the end of bathing your newborn.
 This will help prevent him or her from losing too much body heat.
 Most newborns don’t have much hair, so it is easy to sponge it with water much the same way you do the rest of the body.
 Almost all babies dislike getting their eyes wet.
 If you tip the head back just a bit and work your way from the front to the back, you can avoid getting water in your baby’s eyes.

 - When it’s time to wash the diaper area, remove her diaper and sponge off the skin on her belly and bottom.
 Usually babies’ genitals need only gentle cleansing.
 For little girls, wash from the front to the back.
 Don’t be concerned if you see a white discharge or vaginal bleeding.
 These are both normal for newborn girls, and the discharge does not need to be wiped completely away.
 Leave whatever does not come off with one gentle pass.
 If you do have a son, do not retract or pull back the foreskin on an uncircumcised penis!
 Do not wash the head of a circumcised penis before it is healed.